World premieres, innovations and more

 Innovations, startups, and the World of Photonics Congress made the fair 2019 a gauge for the dynamic rate of innovation in photonics.

 LASER World of PHOTONICS—the innovation platform

 Light is the fastest, most precise, and most innovative tool for human beings.
 Whether in production, biomedical research and practice, metrology, space exploration. or in future fields, such as mixed reality, smart mobility, or nanostructuring of microprocessors with extreme UV light.
-LASER World of PHOTONICS 2019 brings innovations and innovators together and, as a result, acts as a gauge for the dynamic rate of innovation in our industry.
+LASER World of PHOTONICS 2019 brought innovations and innovators together and, as a result, acted as a gauge for the dynamic rate of innovation in our industry.

 Numerous entries for the 2019 Innovation Award

-Start-Up Award: Six finalists have been chosen
+Start-Up Award: The winners have been chosen